 - 1 egg beaten with 1 tbsp water for the egg wash

-Preheat to 375F.
-Line your baking sheet with parchment paper.
+- Preheat to 375F.
+Line your aluminum baking sheet with a silicone baking mat.

-In a bowl, mix together your cherries, honey, arrowroot powder, vanilla extract, and lemon juice.
+- In a bowl, mix together the sour cherries, honey, arrowroot powder, vanilla extract, and lemon juice.

-Roll out your puff pastry until it is about 1/4 inch thick.
+- Roll out the puff pastry until it is about 1/4 inch thick.
 You can use a wine bottle if you do not have a rolling pin.

-Pour your cherry mixture into the center of the puff pastry leaving ~1-inch border.
-Fold over your puff pastry edges over the cherries.
+- Pour the cherry mixture into the center of the puff pastry leaving ~1-inch border.
+Fold over the puff pastry edges over the cherries.

-Brush the edges of the puff pastry with your egg wash.
+- Brush the edges of the puff pastry with the egg wash.

-Bake 25-30 minutes until your puff pastry is golden brown.
+- Bake 25-30 minutes until the puff pastry is golden brown.

 This post was originally published in August of 2018, but was republished with new photos, step by step instructions, tips, and a video August of 2019.